Skip to content

 • How to locate objects in the sky and in space

-• Classification of stars and exoplanets and the life cycle of stars
+• The life cycle of stars

 • The evidence for dark matter and dark energy